Discover the power of your story.

-UMW offers courses in acting, theatre design, technical production, dramatic literature, voice and body movement, dance, stage makeup, costume construction, stage management, arts administration, scene painting, fashion history, playwriting, musical theatre performance, directing, lighting design, and more.
+UMW offers courses in all aspects of theatre, including acting, scene design, lighting design, costume design, technical production, dramatic literature, voice and body movement, dance, stage makeup, costume construction, stage management, arts administration, scene painting, fashion history, playwriting, musical theatre performance, directing, musical theatre, and stage combat.

 For a look at how Mary Washington theatre majors are pursuing their careers, check out our alumni page.